celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 Pros

-- This deployment architecture is more representative of mainnet where node operators will run their own telemetry stack to monitor their node.
-Exposing node operators to OTEL Collector during incentivized testnet allows them to practice this deployment architecture prior to mainnet.
+- This deployment architecture is more representative of mainnet where full storage node operators will run their own telemetry stack to monitor their node.
+Exposing node operators to OTEL Collector during incentivized testnet allows them to practice this deployment architecture during incentivized testnet prior to mainnet.
 - Node operators will have an "incentive" to maintain high uptime for their OTEL Collector.

 Cons